nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 4.9 Delete a Habit: `delete`
 Deletes a habit under a goal.\
-(This should be used a last resort.
+(This should be used as a last resort.
 Don't give up, hang in there and make your habits stick.)

 **Format:** `delete g/<goal_index> h/<habit_index>`